ZhangZhuoSJTU/Web3Bugs/docs/standard.md

 1. Deposits USDC into the vault.
 2. Withdraw all dai left in the vault/controller/strategy.
-3. Place the vitims tx here.
+3. Place the victims tx here.
 The victim would get zero dai while burning 1 M share.
 This would pump the share price.
 4. Withdraw all liquidity.

 All users would be vulnerable to MEV attackers.
 I consider this is a high-risk issue.